Updated March 6, 2023

 Vaccine Policy in effect until May 10, 2023

 Every student who will be residing at TWC's residential facilities, or living independently in Washington, D.C. and participating in-person in any of our programs, is required to be fully vaccinated against COVID-19 prior to their arrival to Washington, D.C.

 All TWC staff members who interact in-person with students or partners are also required to receive booster shots, per this policy.
-Individuals participating in any of our funded Federal Diversity programs are considered employees of TWC and are required to be fully vaccinated and receive a booster shot, regardless of whether they are working on-site or from home.
-This is pursuant to Executive Order 14042.
+Individuals participating in any of our funded Federal Diversity programs are considered employees of TWC; thus, they are also required to be fully vaccinated and receive a booster shot, regardless of whether they are working on-site or from home.

 In some cases, medical or disability-related exemptions may be approved based on appropriate documentation submitted in writing.
 Students should request this approval as part of their Community Profile (as a medical/disability disclosure).
 Please note: approved exemptions may have an impact on a student’s housing options, as well as their internship placement options.